pdxjohnny/pdxjohnny.github.io/content/posts/wireguard.md

 If you have the `ListenPort` exposed to the public internet, via port forwarding or via firewall rules (or both).
-Then the peer section for your machine in the config files of the other people in your netowrk will include the `Endpoint` and optionally the `PersistentKeepalive` properties.
+Then the peer section for your machine in the config files of the other people in your network will include the `Endpoint` and optionally the `PersistentKeepalive` properties.

 You can find your IP by running